dk307/HSPI_AirVisualNode/README.md

 =====================================
 Overview
 --------
-This plugin displays integrates AirVisual Node with Homeseer.
+This plugin integrates AirVisual Node with Homeseer.

 It reads smb share of device periodically to pick up values.